6 top Foods to feed your child with a fever

 4. Coconut water

-In Asian culture, coconut water is traditionally thought to have cooling properties.
+Coconut water is traditionally thought to have cooling properties.
 And when your child has fever, you want to do your best to help him lower his body temperature.
 Coconut water is also an excellent natural source of electrolytes, in case your child’s fever is caused by a tummy bug.
 Also, its mildly sweet taste should go down well even with fussy eaters (who will likely get even fussier when ill).

-Pure organic honey is packed with antimicrobial compounds.
+Pure organic honey is packed with antomicrobial compounds.
 There is also scientific evidence that honey may stimulate the immune system.
 Research also shows that honey can be more effective than cough medicines at soothing coughs in children.
 This makes it especially good to feed your child if their fever is triggered by a throat infection.

 Safety warning: NEVER feed honey to children under the age of one, due to the risk of infant botulism.